Bill Muster: Military experience

 After joining the Army Air Forces in 1945, Muster served as a publicist, section head, and photo lab chief.
 He was stationed in Ansbach, Germany, where he photographed the Nuremberg Trials for the military.
 After the war, he attended the University of Illinois at Champaign-Urbana, on the GI Bill, and earned his degree in journalism in 1950.

 Personal life

 Bill became an orphan in Chicago during the Great Depression.
 Although he remained in contact with his half-brother, he never learned of his ancestry.
-His grandfather John Muster (1830-1887) was a Civl War veteran, a Swiss national who came to America in 1861 and joined the 20th Indiana Volunteer Infantry.
-Bill married his wife Paula in 1950 and had two children, Nori and Bill.
+His grandfather John Muster (1830-1887) was a Civl War veteran, a Swiss national who came to America in 1859 and joined the 20th Indiana Volunteer Infantry in 1861.
+In 1950 Bill Muster married and had two children, Nori and Bill.
 Following his divorce in 1970, he lived for the rest of his life in his Skylark Lane home in the birdland neighborhood of the Hollywood Hills West, Los Angeles.